python-cmd2/cmd2-plugin-template/README.md

 ### Running unit tests

 Run `pytest` from the top level directory of your plugin to run all the unit tests.

 ### Use tox to run unit tests in multiple versions of python

 The included `tox.ini` is setup to run the unit tests in python 3.4, 3.5, and 3.6.
-In order for tox to work, you need to have different versions of python executables available in your path.
+In order for `tox` to work, you need to have different versions of python executables available in your path.
 [pyenv](https://github.com/pyenv/pyenv) is one method of doing this easily.
-Once installed, use pyenv to create multiple versions of python:
+Once `pyenv` is installed, use it to install multiple versions of python:

 ```
 $ pyenv install 3.4.8